Sun Peaks Resort: Construction of the Shuswap Chairlift and expansion east

-In the summer of 1972, after lengthy planning, the Shuswap Chairlift was installed.
-Like the Burfield, it was a two-person chair.
-The base of the chair was located near where the current Sun Peaks Alpine Club building stands.
-Cariboo and Cahilty were new runs cut, both of which connected to the original 5 Mile, which now ran to the bottom.
-Exhibition was the run cut below the lift line.
-A road-like flat run connected the summit of the Shuswap Chair and the Midstation of the Burfield Chair.
-The new chair was in operation for the 1972–73 ski season.
-This development marked the start of the eastwards push for the resort, which eventually resulted in the modern-day facilities currently in operation (the village and main chairlift center).
+In 1972, the Shuswap Chairlift was installed.
+It was a two-person chair, in operation for the 1972–1973 ski season.
+The development of this chair, near the current base of the Sunburst Express, marked the start of the eastwards push for the resort, which eventually resulted in the modern-day facilities currently in operation (the village and main chairlift center).

 Divestment of Highland Developments and financial struggles

-By the end of 1972, Highland Developments expressed their intentions to disassociate themselves with the Tod Mountain group.
-After the breakup, Petric Recreation Co., owned by Rick Robertson and Peter MacKay-Smith and Klapstock Holdings, owned by Ernest Klapstock, formed Tod Mountain Recreation Ltd., and the two companies apportioned equal shares.
-Peter Pocklington, the then-owner of the Edmonton Oilers hockey team, purchased Klapstock Holdings' shares in 1974, which instilled hope in the financially struggling community and consortium.
-Yet, because much of Pocklington's money was being diverted to the Oilers hockey team, only a small percentage of his total cash was being allocated to Tod Mountain.
-However, due to Pocklington's prominent standing amongst the bureaucracy, the Royal Bank of Canada loaned him and Petric Recreation Co., which enabled Tod Mountain to maintain their status until the 1976–77 season.
-Then, already on a shaky financial basis, the snow levels flunked.
-With virtually no snow and an extremely late season start, the Royal Bank cancelled the loans.
-On 20 December 1976, Tod Mountain ski resort entered a voluntary receivership status.
-The following two seasons (1976–77, 1977–78) seasons followed suit, until in mid-1978 Tod Mountain was disposed of by the Royal Bank.
-The highest bidder, a private group of businessmen based in Calgary, bought the resort and its holdings on 19 October 1978.
-The resort was renamed Tod Mountain Developments Ltd.
+In 1972, Highland Developments disassociated from the Tod Mountain group, and Petric Recreation, and Klapstock Holdings formed Tod Mountain Recreation and the two companies apportioned equal shares.
+Peter Pocklington, the then-owner of the Edmonton Oilers hockey team, purchased Klapstock Holdings' shares in 1974, and a small percentage of his total cash was allocated to Tod Mountain.
+Pocklington's prominent standing among the bureaucracy, the Royal Bank of Canada loaned him and Petric Recreation money, which enabled Tod Mountain to maintain their status until the 1976–1977 season.
+After that, the financial weak company, and a winter with little snowfall, led the Royal Bank to cancel the loans.
+In December 1976, Tod Mountain ski resort entered a voluntary receivership status.
+In mid-1978 Tod Mountain was disposed of by the Royal Bank.
+The highest bidder, a private group of businessmen based in Calgary, bought the resort and its holdings on in October 1978.
+The resort was renamed Tod Mountain Developments.